martinvedris13/martinvedris13/README.md

 ### Hi there 👋

+My name is **Martin Vedriš** and I'm future web developer with a lot of interests.
+Some of them are:
+ - Web development
+ - Software development/SaaS
+ - Mathematics
+ - Learning/Reading books
+ - Idea of *Second Brain* (digital one)

+My contacts are:
+ -

 <!--
 **martinvedris13/martinvedris13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.